 II.
 Bridging/Interim Funding

-Description: The pursuit of extramural funding is highly competitive, and it is sometime unavoidable that a research program will experience a lapse in extramural support for one or more grants.
-Proposal resubmissions are often necessary and require response to reviewers’ comments and possibly acquisition of additional supporting data.
-A lapse in funding can severely affect the productivity of a research program and its long term viability.
+Description: The pursuit of extramural funding is highly competitive, and it is sometimes unavoidable that a research program will experience a lapse in extramural support for one or more grants.
+Proposal resubmissions are often necessary and require responses to reviewers’ comments and possibly acquisition of additional supporting data.
+A lapse in funding can severely affect the productivity of a research program and its long-term viability.
 The purpose of the Bridging/Interim Funding program is to minimize the adverse effects of this lapse by providing productive scientists with temporary funding.
 Support for PI salaries, graduate student salaries and travel may not be requested.
 Key research assistant/associates salaries are allowed, as well as supplies to conduct the research.